My finances, my projects, my life

 In order to determine whether your investments are losing value, you can calculate their real return, by measuring the real return (real interest rate) after correction for the impact of inflation.
 By definition, this is the interest rate that indicates how an investment or other asset performs under the influence of inflation.
 Put simply, this means: Real interest rate = nominal interest rate – inflation.
 This formula allows you to do a quick estimate of the real interest rate you can expect to earn.
 There is a more detailed, precise formula that incorporates compound interest into the calculation.

-Therefore, it is not appropriate to leave all your money in savings accounts currently, as your capital is being eroded over time.
+Therefore, it is not really appropriate to leave all your money in savings accounts currently, as your capital is slowly being eroded over time.
 This could create problems if you are saving in order to finance a specific project, create a source of additional income for retirement

 Diversify your investments